bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 All plans and elevations are in scale 1 to 50.
 Ideally all room layout sheets are on the same size sheets (A3).
 This might require 2 or more sheets for larger rooms.

+### Room Layout Sheet - Schedules

+Schedules are sorte by the 'DetailedCategory' field.

+* All unions will need to have the an empty 'DetailedCategory' field to avoid the actually union code showing up in the schedule.
+* All items nested into a union will need their 'DetailedCategory' field linked to the 'ItemCode' field of the union itself so they schedule under the respective union code.
+	* This also applies to moveable items like chairs or bins within a union!
+		* Some of these nested items have 'DetailedCategory' field as type driven rathern then instance driven.
+In that case a switch will need to be introduced to allow selecting an instance based value.

 ### Tagging

 Tag family to be used: FF&E Tag_ANN.rfa